MLton/mltonlib/com/ssh/extended-basis/unstable/readme.txt

    easier to use.

-   On the other hand, it probably doesn't make sense to put everything into such extended basis library.
-As a rule of thumb, things that naturally belong (fuzzy, yes) to specific basis library modules and what those things depend on should go into such an extended basis lib.
-   Everything else, even if looks like stuff that could be in a basis lib, but there is no module in *the* basis lib for it, should go into other libraries.
+   On the other hand, it probably doesn't make sense to put everything into this library.
+As a rule of thumb, things that naturally belong (fuzzy, yes) to specific basis library modules and what those things depend on should go into this library.
+Everything else, even if looks like stuff that could be in a basis library, but there is no module in *the* basis library for it, should go into other libraries.

 References